Tax Tips for Facebook and Meta Monetisation for UK Creators (2026/27 Guide)

 The first step in managing your tax position is understanding exactly what counts as taxable income from Meta’s platforms.
 The range is broader than most creators realise.

-In-stream ad revenue — Earnings from ads displayed within your Facebook videos are treated as trading income by HMRC and must be declared through Self Assessment.
+In-stream ad revenue Earnings from ads displayed within Facebook videos Trading income – must be declared through Self Assessment

-Fan subscriptions — Recurring monthly payments from subscribers who support your content directly through Facebook’s subscription feature are fully taxable income.
+Fan subscriptions Recurring monthly payments from subscribers Fully taxable income

-Stars and tips — Money received from followers through Facebook Stars or direct tipping features is treated as income by HMRC, regardless of how informal the transaction feels.
+Stars and tips Money received through Facebook Stars or direct tipping Treated as income by HMRC

-Affiliate commissions — Income earned through affiliate links shared across your Facebook content or in your posts counts as taxable trading income — even when payments come from overseas affiliate networks.
+Affiliate commissions Income from affiliate links shared on Facebook Taxable trading income – even from overseas networks

-Gifted products — If a brand sends you products in exchange for promotional content rather than cash, HMRC may assess the value of those products as taxable income.
-This is an area many creators overlook entirely.
+Gifted products Products received in exchange for promotional content HMRC may assess value as taxable income

 Do You Need to Register as Self-Employed?